seanpm2001/kenali-kernel/README.md

 You may need to patch this script based on the output of `file $BC_FILE`, if it's "`LLVM bitcode`", you're good; if it's "`LLVM IR bitcode`", then you need to replace the `grep` parameter.

+To pack the kernel `arch/arm64/boot/Image.gz-dtb` into a flashable bootimg, check the tutorial widely available online.

 ### Publications
 Paper